lse-ds105/ds105a-project-politics_and_datascience/docs/index.md

 We utilised the following methods to gather data throughout the project:

 ### Method 1: Web Scraping 💻
 We gathered the majority of our data from different sources through web scraping credible websites such as census.gov and offical government pages such as ASPE.
+This was particularly useful for trivial data, such as land mass, which did not require the use APIs- recognising what data could be easily scraped from the web saved us a lot of time, due to the problems we faced with APIs.

 ### Method 2: APIs 💡